Professional Work, what is it

 To count as professional hours the work needs to be paid and under an employment contract, plus; be working within an IT Engineering team, exposed to team practices, applying your degree, solving engineering problems, under the hands on guidance and mentoring of experienced industry professionals.

-This means that working from home, working largely alone, remote working, working on trivial problems and working in teams that don’t include IT professionals will not count as professional work (this list is not intended to be comprehensive).
+This means that working from home, working largely alone (for example summer research work), remote working, working on trivial problems and working in teams that don’t include IT professionals will not count as professional work (this list is not intended to be comprehensive).

 Working for IT companies will typically be fine, as will IT consulting and IT security.
 Many non-IT companies have substantial IT teams, working within one of these teams will also typically be fine.
 Companies that design, manufacture and repair electronics will typically be fine for ECEN majors.